Non-destructive testing (NDT) at Technomix.

 • Foundry industry

-The specific design of the inspection depends on the material, electrical conductivity, component geometry and the respective inspection requirements.
+The specific design of the inspection depends on the material, density, material thickness, component geometry, and the respective inspection requirements.

-Radiographic testing is carried out in accordance with the applicable standards and customer specifications, for example according to DIN EN ISO 17636 or comparable international rule sets.
+X-ray inspection is performed in accordance with the relevant standards and customer specifications, for example, in accordance with DIN EN ISO 17636 or comparable international regulations.

 Contact & consultation on radiographic testing

-Would you like to clarify whether radiographic testing is suitable for your component or application?
+Would you like to determine whether X-ray testing is suitable for your component or application?

-We will be happy to support you in assessing your inspection requirements, selecting suitable inspection parameters and performing the test in a norm-compliant way according to specifications and customer requirements.
-Send us your technical documents or align directly with our team – we review feasibility and give you a transparent assessment of inspection effort and boundary conditions.
+We are happy to assist you in evaluating your testing requirements, selecting appropriate testing parameters, and ensuring compliance with standards, specifications, and customer requirements.
+Send us your technical documentation or coordinate directly with our team – we will assess feasibility and provide you with a transparent estimate of testing costs and conditions.